 Courts may also relocate children if parents are involved in criminal activity or place the kids in otherwise potentially hazardous situations.

 In these cases, a non-biologically related adult may step in.
-This is often a stepparent, an extended relation, or another grown-up.
+This is often a stepparent, a distant relation, or another grown-up.
 If you’ve been caring for a child, the court may allow you to continue this role.
 There are, however, conditions to meet.

 According to California law, a person can become a de facto parent if: